alanoursland/tr_xor/reports/abs2/abs2_overview.md

 This configuration allows reliable and interpretable comparisons across training runs while focusing on the convergence behavior of a single-unit architecture.

-## Experimental Focus
+## **Experimental Focus**

-The experiment is designed to test three main hypotheses:
+This experiment is exploratory and designed to investigate three primary questions:

-1. That a single absolute value unit can solve XOR classification under a 2-output BCE loss, despite the minimal model capacity.
+1. How well does a standard two-layer MLP with an absolute value activation solve the XOR task when trained with BCE loss and a two-output structure?
-2. That the model converges to a stable geometric solution where the learned surface intersects the XOR=False class, and deviations from this surface distinguish class membership.
+2. If the model succeeds, does it converge to a stable geometric solution where the first layer learns a surface aligned with the `XOR=False` class, similar to the behavior observed in the simpler `abs1` model?
-3. That downstream layers can reliably transform a scalar geometric distance into meaningful class logits without requiring additional hidden units or nonlinearities.
+3. How does the second learnable layer transform the single feature signal from the first layer into two distinct class logits?
+Furthermore, do the backpropagated error signals from two outputs fundamentally change the geometric feature learned by the first layer compared to the single-output model?

-The results of this experiment will clarify how well the prototype surface learning framework generalizes from regression-based training to logit-based classification, and whether a single-unit deviation signal is sufficient to drive high-confidence, surface-based decision making.
+The results will provide critical insights into how the principles of prototype surface learning scale with increasing network complexity and how learning dynamics are affected by standard classification architectures.